Jeff King (American football)

-Jeffery Wayne King (born February 19, 1983) is an American football executive and former tight end who is the senior director of player personnel for the Chicago Bears of the National Football League (NFL).
+Jeffery Wayne King (born February 19, 1983) is an American football executive and former tight end who is the assistant general manager for the Chicago Bears of the National Football League (NFL).
 He previously served in various scouting roles for the Bears since 2015.

 King played college football and basketball at Virginia Tech.
 He was selected by the Carolina Panthers in the fifth round of the 2006 NFL draft and played 8 seasons in the NFL for the Panthers and Arizona Cardinals.

 Early life

 A PrepStar All-American for Coach Joel Hicks at Pulaski County High School, King rated the No. 3 tight end in the Atlantic Region.
 He was named first-team Group AAA all-state as a tight end by the Associated Press and the state coaches.
 He was ranked the No. 12 prospect in Virginia by The Roanoke Times and SuperPrep.
 He was an honorable mention All-South pick by the Orlando Sentinel.
 He led his high school team to the Group AAA, Division 5 state semifinals in 2000.
 He finished his senior season with 278 yards receiving and eight touchdowns.
 He also registered eight sacks as a defensive end.
 He set a school record with 101 pancake blocks in a season.
 He had 12 pancakes and two receptions for 30 yards and a touchdown in a game his senior year.
 He was named All-Timesland as a junior and senior.

 King was also a basketball player who compiled over 1,000 points and 1,000 rebounds during his career.
 He averaged 25 points and 14 rebounds as a senior on the way to all-district and all-region honors.
 He also competed in the shot put for the track team with a best effort of 54' 7" as a junior.
 He was also a member of the National Honor Society.